-Sonos has a new surround sound solution and it’s contained entirely in a single soundbar it calls Arc.
+Sonos' latest surround sound solution is contained entirely in a single soundbar it calls Arc.
 While we’re not sure if the device gets its name from the HDMI interface it uses, the curved sound it pitches or the fact that it is perhaps, metaphorically, a vessel delivering impressive surround sound to the modern minimalist home, whichever the case this system is hell-bent on short circuiting the surround sound game.

 The Sonos Arc draws on Dolby’s latest TrueHD and Dolby Digital Plus sound codecs to deliver the best quality lossless audio found on cutting edge Blu-ray disks and some of the leading streaming services.
 It then enhances the 3D soundscape using Dolby Atmos object tracks to bounce certain sounds off the walls around you so they feel like they’re coming at you from all angles.

 While all this might sound complicated, the Sonos Arc setup couldn’t be simpler, involving just a couple of steps on the smartphone app.
 The minimalist cable connections and all-in-one system construction add to this no-fuss feeling and streamlined aesthetic.

 If you’ve got a media room with 4 walls and a roof then the Sonos Arc is really all you need for great surround sound.
 The 11 high quality drivers work together to deliver everything from powerful warm bass to clean and precise high notes during both music and media playback.
 Better still, it can do all this while mimicking the soundscape of true multi-speaker surround sound.

 There are some caveats for those with expansive TV rooms, but the Sonos ecosystem offers additional speakers for anyone wanting to bolster the bass or add true surround sound… as long as you have the cash for it.